 - Open days – A few posts are kept open for timely information.

-Start with your most important content first, we recommend blog posts, testimonials, new product/services, any important announcements.
+Start with your most important content first, we recommend blog posts, testimonials, new products/services, and any important announcements.
 Now it is time to start drafting.
-At this point, you want to be able to note how many posts you need of each, you will of course require 30 posts.
+At this point, you want to be able to note how many posts you need for each, you will of course require 30 posts.

 - Quotes about entrepreneurship (8 required)